varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 # Modern Portfolio Theory
 Modern portfolio theory (MPT) is a practical method for selecting collection of assets e.g., stocks or bonds in order to maximize the overal reward of the investor within an acceptable level of risk to the investor.
 Harry Markowitz, who developed the mathematical foundation of MPT {cite}`MPT1952`, was later awarded a [Nobel Prize for his work in 1990](https://www.nobelprize.org/prizes/economic-sciences/1990/markowitz/facts/).

-The central theme of Markowitz is the balance risk and reward, where reward is measured as the [return](https://www.investopedia.com/terms/r/return.asp) of a basket of assets, while risk is measured as the standard deviation (or sometimes the variance) of the logrithmic return, otherwise known as [volatility](https://en.wikipedia.org/wiki/Volatility_(finance)).
+The central theme of Markowitz is the balance between risk and reward, where reward is measured as the [return](https://www.investopedia.com/terms/r/return.asp) of a basket of assets, while risk is measured as the standard deviation (or sometimes the variance) of the logrithmic return, otherwise known as [volatility](https://en.wikipedia.org/wiki/Volatility_(finance)).

 ## Returns
 The return of an asset is a measure of the difference in the price of that asset between two time periods.